dcanasp/memory_bank/architecture/Quality attributes/security.md

 - **Inform actors**: If you are under attack make it a immediate problem, talk to your team, every second counts
 ## React to attacks
 - **Audit**: after an attack verify there are no bad actors inside of system
+- **non repudiation**: Every transaction should have the traceability of who made it.
+If some bad actor access the system (most times are employees) we should know who they were
 # Patterns

 ## Intercepting Validator